When it comes to building wealth fast and making money, the words of Ricky Bobby sum it up pretty well…

 6) It Isn’t Simply About the Sales

 Yes, you’re making more money, but you’re working harder to do it and there is only so much of you to go around.
-That becomes your income ceiling.
+You become the weakest link and your time becomes your income ceiling.

 Who has the greatest potential to build wealth fast in the following scenario: